seed-rs/seed-homepage/markdown/routing.md

 ## The basics

-To set up the initial routing, we pass a `routes` function describing how to handle routing, to [App::build](https://docs.rs/seed/0.2.5/seed/struct.App.html#method.build)'s `routes` method.
+To set up the initial routing, pass a `routes` function describing how to handle routing, to [App::build](https://docs.rs/seed/0.2.5/seed/struct.App.html#method.build)'s `routes` method.
 ```rust